Newly Updated Breastfeeding Guidelines From the AAP

 The American Academy of Pediatrics (AAP) has updated its breastfeeding guidelines for the first time in a decade.7 The goal of the updated guidelines “is to support optimal health and nutrition for the child and mother and support parents in meeting their breastfeeding goals.”2

 As with any new announcement regarding guidance for your child, parents may have mixed feelings, and questions may undoubtedly arise.
 To help answer your questions, the AAP has all the data and research to support its latest recommendations.
-So, let’s dive in and take a deeper look at the new breastfeeding guidelines so you can feel confident about your decisions for you and your growing little one.
+So, let’s dive in and take a deeper look at the new breastfeeding guidelines.
+This way, you can feel confident about your decisions for you and your growing little one.

 Fast Facts: Breastfeeding Recommendations

 The updated breastfeeding guidelines explain the benefits of breastfeeding, feeding recommendations, and overall support needed for a mother to breastfeed her child successfully.
-And an important highlight to note is that the AAP continues to support exclusive breastfeeding for up to six months of age but now includes support of breastfeeding “as long as mutually desired by the mother and child for two years or beyond” as compared to the AAP 2012 recommendation of one year or longer.2
+It’s important to note that the AAP continues to support exclusive breastfeeding for up to 6 months of age but now includes support of breastfeeding “as long as mutually desired by the mother and child for two years or beyond” as compared to the AAP 2012 recommendation of one year or longer.2

 The 2022 guidance from the AAP for breastfeeding includes: